FactoryXCode/MfPack/MfPack/Samples/XAudio2Player/README.md

  -  Sample 2 implements the IXAudio2VoiceCallback and has a pitch control.
  -  Sample 3 uses threadsafe events, instead of messages.
  -  Sample 4 Shows how to implement effects and a progressbar.
+           It also uses a TMemoryStream instead of a byte array to store the audio buffers.
+           The rendering loop will be processed in a separate thread to avoid sound disturbtion.

 NOTES:
  - This release is updated for compiler version 17 up to 34.